oh-ari/CNX/README.md

-# CNX
+# CNExtend
-An old add-on revived.
+An old add-on revived for Chrome.
+(Firefox will be done upon request.)